hengdiliang/hengdiliang.github.io/_pages/about.md

   - /about.html
 ---

-I am Hengdi Liang (梁恒頔), a postdoctoral associate in the Department of Earth, Atmospheric and Planetary Sciences at Massachusetts Institute of Technology.
+I am Hengdi Liang (梁恒頔), a Postdoctoral Fellow in the Department of Global Ecology at Carnegie Science.
 I am interested in the ocean biogeochemical cycles and Earth system models.

-Current email address: hengdi95@mit.edu
+Current email address: hliang@carnegiescience.edu

 Professional Appointments
 ======
+* Postdoctoral Fellow, Carnegie Science, 2025.6 ~ present
-* Postdoctoral associate, Massachusetts Institute of Technology, 2023.9 ~ present
+* Postdoctoral Associate, Massachusetts Institute of Technology, 2023.9 ~ 2025.5

 Education
 ======